 - The value of the property is more than the amount owed.

-Having a levy released does not mean that your debt has been forgiven or reduced in any way.
-You are still required to pay the balance due.
-This can either be achieved through a lump payment or by making arrangements with the IRS to resolve your debt.
+Having a levy released does not mean that your debt has been forgiven or reduced.
+You are still required to pay the balance due, either through a lump payment or by making arrangements with the IRS.

 Bank Levy Release

 Prevention really is the best medicine when it comes to a bank levy release.
 That’s because it’s extremely difficult to get money returned to you once the IRS has confiscated funds from your bank account.
-No, it’s not impossible to get the money back.
-However, it is preferable that you take action to have a bank levy released during the 21-day period after you receive notice.
+It’s not impossible to get the money back, but it’s preferable to take action to have a bank levy released during the 21-day period after you receive notice.

 What Is a Tax Levy Fee?